John Henry Helms

 John Henry Helms (March 16, 1874 – February 17, 1919) was a United States Marine and a recipient of the United States military's highest decoration, the Medal of Honor, for saving a shipmate from drowning.

 Biography

 Helms was born on March 16, 1874, in Chicago, Illinois, and enlisted in the Marines on July 6, 1897, at the Marine Corps headquarters in Washington, D.C.
 At one point in his service, he jumped overboard from a tugboat in rough seas and rescued a drowning sailor, Fireman Second Class W. Gallagher.

 Helms later served as a sergeant aboard the USS Chicago, the flagship of the South Atlantic Squadron.
 On January 10, 1901, the Chicago was anchored in the harbor of Montevideo, Uruguay, and the crew was allowed to go swimming.
 One sailor, Warrant Officer's Steward Ishi Tomizi, began struggling in the water and was "in imminent danger of drowning."
 Helms jumped overboard in full uniform and saved the man.

+For this action, Helms was awarded the Medal of Honor, although his nomination was not without controversy.
+Noncombat awards had been authorized by statute since 1861, but fell under greater scrutiny in the twentieth century after the Army expressly required combat action in its first regulations of 1889.
+Later, Congress imposed the requirement on the Navy by statute in 1919, although the Navy then chose to follow the earlier law, which permitted noncombat awards of the medal until the statute was finally repealed in 1963.
+The last non-combat Navy Medal of Honor was awarded in 1945, although the Department of the Navy attempted to award a non-combat Medal of Honor as late as the Korean War.
+The noncombat Medal of Honor was eventually replaced by the Navy and Marine Corps Medal.